Araknis 320

 “The 320 covers lighter-use spaces.
 The 520 is our everyday Wi‑Fi 6 choice.
 The 820 adds capacity for busy rooms.
 The 530 and 830 bring Wi‑Fi 7 and 10-gigabit backhaul, with the 830 reserved for the most demanding areas.
 Outdoors, we use the weather-rated 520 instead of trying to push indoor Wi‑Fi through exterior walls.”

 A reliable network also needs a wired PoE design, proper access-point count, clean channel planning, the right switch capacity, and a serviceable router and power strategy.
-Denali Tech chooses the access point after measuring the floor plan, construction materials, outdoor areas, and actual client-device load.
+Denali Tech chooses the access point after measuring the floor plan, construction materials, outdoor areas, and actual device load.

 Send the floor plan, address, construction details, or photos of the current network.
 Denali Tech can recommend the right Araknis models, locations, PoE switch capacity, wiring, and upgrade path.